delphix/virtualization-sdk/docs/References/Platform_Libraries.md

 Argument | Type | Description
 -------- | ---- | -----------
-remote_connection | [SourceConnection](Classes.md#sourceconnection) | Connection associated with the remote host to run the command on. command | String | Command to run to the host. variables | dict[String, String] | **Optional**.
+remote_connection | [SourceConnection](Classes.md#sourceconnection) | Connection associated with the remote host to run the command on. command | String | Command to run on the host. variables | dict[String, String] | **Optional**.
 Environement variables to set when running the command. use_login_shell | boolean | **Optional**.
 Whether to use a login shell.